jacque99/ld2412/README.md

 ## Example

 To run the provided example, create it as follows:
-The LD2412 sends target distance periodically, to make it human readable display_time_task() shows one of 6 datas.
+The LD2412 sends target distance periodically.
+The example uses BOOT button to send commands with ACK to the Radar.

 ```bash
 idf.py create-project-from-example "jacque99/ld2412:ld2412-example"